corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 ### Smaller Ecosystem in Some Niches

-Rust's crate ecosystem is broad and high-quality, but Go has a head start in some backend-adjacent domains: Kubernetes operators, cloud-provider SDKs, database drivers for certain niche stores.
+Rust's crate ecosystem is growing and libraries are high-quality across the board, but Go has a head start in some backend-adjacent domains: Kubernetes operators, cloud-provider SDKs, database drivers for certain niche stores.
 Before you commit, spend a day checking that the libraries you depend on have Rust equivalents you're willing to use.
+Teams I help often have to hand-roll at least one or two core libraries themselves.
+For example, they might have to update an abandoned crate for XML schema validation, or write their own client for a lesser-known protocol.

 ## Integration Strategies